pewriebontal/Research-on-Cassandra/index.md

 Byali, Ramesh.
 (2022).
 Cassandra is a Better Option for Handling Big Data in a No-SQL Database.
 880-883.

 Agrawal, A. (2024, May 28).
 Cassandra: Introduction.
 Medium. https://medium.com/@apurvaagrawal_95485/cassandra-introduction-40f95d2f40dd

+Datastax.
+(2021, Sep 21).
+Why does scalability matter and how does Cassandra scale?
+Retrieved from https://www.datastax.com/blog/why-does-scalability-matter-and-how-does-cassandra-scale

+Piotrwest.
+(2015, September 4).
+What is the standard procedure to scale a Cassandra cluster vertically?
+Server Fault.
+Retrieved from https://serverfault.com/questions/720169/how-to-scale-cassandra-cluster-vertically